theogroup/ogroup.net/src/_drafts/clutch-2019.md

   in New York City today.

-  Clutch identified agency industry leaders in New York City, based on their portfolios of work and past clientele, market presence, thought leadership, and client feedback.
+  Clutch identified agency industry leaders based on their portfolios of work and past clientele, market presence, thought leadership, and client feedback.

   Clutch Senior Business Analyst Sara Philibotte noted the competitive nature of